Escape from Terror: The Teresa Stamper Story: Plot

 The movie begins with Teresa Stamper giving an interview about her ex-husband, Paul Stamper.
 She recalls that he caught her when she wasn't looking and how she thought that he was a charmer.

-The story flashes back to November 1982, when 23-year-old Teresa Walden worked at a gas station while living with her mother Wanda, a waitress, in Hennessey, Oklahoma.
-She applies for a job as a secretary for Stamper Oil Company, owned and operated by Paul Stamper.
-She gets the job and becomes attracted to Paul, her boss, and they eventually begin dating.
-One day, Paul brings Teresa some flowers and a wedding ring and proposes to her.
-They get married in Las Vegas in February 1983.
+The story flashes back to November 1982, when 23-year-old Teresa Walden lives with her mother, Wanda, in Hennessey, Oklahoma.
+Teresa takes a job as a secretary at Stamper Oil Company and begins a relationship with its owner, Paul Stamper.
+The couple marry in Las Vegas in February 1983.